gohugoio/hugo/content/templates/shortcode-templates.md

 See the [example Vimeo shortcode][vimeoexample] below for `.IsNamedParams` in action

 {{% warning %}}
-While you can create shortcode templates that accept both positional and named parameter, you *cannot* declare shortcodes in content with a mix of parameter types.
-Therefore, a shortcode declare like `{{</* image src="images/my-image.jpg" "This is my alt text" */>}}` will return an error.
+While you can create shortcode templates that accept both positional and named parameters, you *cannot* declare shortcodes in content with a mix of parameter types.
+A shortcode declared like `{{</* image src="images/my-image.jpg" "This is my alt text" */>}}` will return an error.
 {{% /warning %}}

 You can also use the variable `.Page` to access all the normal [page variables][pagevars].